Student Intern (Undergraduate)

 As a PTC Intern you will work with a team to supervise and co-lead weekly social-emotion (SE) childcare groups of up to 12 children ages 2-11 in playful, structured care and activities while their caregivers attend concurrent Parenting through Change (PTC)™ caregiver group sessions.
 Interns receive comprehensive supervision and training in behavioral health practices, including trauma-informed childcare practices and an introduction to PTC.

-Internship placements begin in September and require a minimum of 4 months’ commitment but may extend longer if desired.
+Internship placements begin in April and require a minimum of 4 months’ commitment but may extend longer if desired.

 Job Duties: